near/NEPs/specs/Standards/Sould Bound Token/README.md

 Although the transaction functions below are not part of the SBT smart contract standard (depending on a use case, they may have different parameters), we recommend them as a part of implementation and we also provide them in the reference implementation.
 These functions should emit appropriate events and relay calls to an SBT registry.
+We recommend that the all functions related to an event will take an optional `memo: Option<String>` argument for accounting purposes.

 ```rust
 trait SBT {